 - Online, individual meetings with your professor via ZOOM.

-- Online learning modules, instructional videos, or interactive tutorials posted by your professor to Canvas.
+- Online learning modules, instructional videos, or interactive tutorials posted by your instructor to Canvas.

 - Virtual group discussions or other group activities with your classmates, either synchronous or asynchronous in nature.